Eberhardt Rechtin: Biography

 Rechtin left the government to take a position at Hewlett Packard as chief engineer in 1973.
 During the 1970s, he also served as a Director of the Planning Research Corporation and as chairman of the Chief of Naval Operations CJ Advisory Committee.
-He remained at Hewlett Packard only a few years before moving on to the Aerospace Corporation in 1977.
+He remained at Hewlett Packard only a few years before moving on to The Aerospace Corporation in 1977.
 His new employer had been founded in 1960 as a non-profit corporation to “serve the Air Force in the scientific and technical planning and management of its missile space programs.”
-At the Aerospace Corporation, Rechtin was responsible for the growth of the company's work on space programs related to national security, including work for the Air Force on a Global Positioning System.
+At The Aerospace Corporation, Rechtin was responsible for the growth of the company's work on space programs related to national security, including work for the Air Force on a Global Positioning System.
 He also led work on advanced weather, communications, early warning, and missile defense capabilities.
 His years in the Department of Defense helped strengthen the company's relationship with the Air Force.
 He retired from the company in 1987, but retained his association as President Emeritus.

 Upon leaving the Aerospace Corporation, Rechtin joined the University of Southern California as professor of industrial and systems engineering, aerospace engineering, and electrical engineering systems.
 He was an early developer of systems architecture design as an academic discipline, establishing the university's first program in the subject, and writing a number of books to teach the discipline.
+He was a co-founder of National Council on Systems Engineering (NCOSE) with Jeff Grady and others, which became INCOSE in 1995.
 In 1994, he retired, but remained at the University as Professor Emeritus.

 Rechtin received numerous honors throughout his career including the Department of Defense Distinguished Public Service Award (1973), the Navy Distinguished Public Service Award (1983), the AIAA Aerospace Communications Award (1969), the NASA Medal for Exceptional Scientific Achievement (1965), the AFCEA Gold Medal for Engineering (1984), the AIAA von Karman Lectureship in Astronautics (1985), the AIAA Robert H. Goddard Astronautics Award (1991) and the (Japan) NEC C&C (communications and computers) Prize (1992).

 In the professional and academic world, Rechtin was a member of Tau Beta Pi and Sigma Xi, and was honored as a Fellow of both the IRE and ARS in 1963.
 In 1968, he became a member of the National Academy of Engineering in 1968.
 He was honored as a distinguished alumnus by Caltech in 1984 and was a UCLA Engineering Citation Award recipient in 1986.
 In 2005, USC awarded him an honorary doctorate.

 In 1977, Rechtin received the IEEE Alexander Graham Bell Medal "For pioneering and lasting contributions to deep-space-vehicle communications technology and for leadership in defense telecommunications."